olcf/SC19_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 ## Example 1

 As a first example, let's try to create the layout shown in the image below.
-Here, we are essentially splitting up the resources on our node among 6 resource sets, where each resource set is shown in a different color and in the M[T] numbering scheme, M represents the MPI rank ID and T represents the OpenMP thread ID.
+Here, we are essentially splitting up the resources on our node among 6 resource sets, where each resource set is shown as a different color and contains 7 physical CPU cores and 1 GPU.
+Recall that in the M[T] numbering scheme, M represents the MPI rank ID and T represents the OpenMP thread ID.
 So, for example, 2[0] represents MPI rank 2 - OpenMP thread 0.
-Based on the image, this means that each resource set contains 1 MPI rank and a single OpenMP thread.
+Based on the image, this means that each resource set contains 1 MPI rank and 1 OpenMP thread.

 <br>
 <center>